chloeam/blank-slate/_drafts/second-year-winter-overview.md

 ### Time Revealed
 {:.no_toc}

+The passage of time is revealed in all motion.
+The goal for this project was to explore time through motion and use the shutter speed to control the effect of freezing motion and describing motion.

 ![Photo of rain water ripples by Chloe Atchue-Mamlet](/img/photography-2/time-ripples.jpg)

 ![Photo of rain drops making rings by Chloe Atchue-Mamlet](/img/photography-2/time-rings.jpg)

 ### Independent Project
 {:.no_toc}

+For my independent project, I decided to photograph intimate and transformative portraits of everyday objects.
+I am drawn to things we see all the time but do not pay attention to, and I wanted to establish a new way at looking at these objects.
+I aimed to show an object in a different context or from a different vantage point than how we normally view that object.

 ![Photo of a group of envelopes by Chloe Atchue-Mamlet](/img/photography-2/independent-envelopes.jpg)